 His father was a country gentleman of a small estate, living at the time at Basildon Cottage also referred to as Barstable Cottage here in Essex.

-It was situated at the end of Hotwater Lane and eventually demolished to make way for Basildon New Town Centre.
-Today's location is where the old escalators were, now only stairs.
+It was situated at the end of Hotwater Lane and eventually demolished to make way for

+Basildon New Town Centre.

+Today's location is where the old escalators were, now only stairs near Lloyds and Barclay banks etc.

 It must not be confused with Basildon Hall (Barstable Hall) that was situated in what is now East Thorpe and Cricket Hill area.
 The Hall was demolished in 1961.